 Feedback and loving support from others can bring an individual to great self awareness and the freedom to be his or her true self.
 Throughout the course and after graduation, students are encouraged where possible to meet on their own, as a way to support each other in their ongoing personal and spiritual development.
 Deep friendships are often formed that continue well after graduation.
 Those graduates who want to deepen their spiritual life further may join the Hidden Treasure Sangha.

-To learn more about this program, please join us for an information sessions in the summer (on Monday, June 29th and Tuesday, August 18th).
+To learn more about this program, please join us for the next information session this summer (on Tuesday, August 18th).
 You will have an opportunity to meet the teachers, former students, and potential new classmates.
 For more details, click here.

 First Year — Self Understanding